Special Monthly Compensation

 There are different categories that determine the type and amount of Special Monthly Compensation.
 Each one has different requirements for the conditions and combinations that qualify for Special Monthly Compensation under that category.

-Once you know what category of Special Monthly Compensation you qualify for, you can find the exact monetary amount you’ll receive for that category on our Special Monthly Compensation Rates page.
+Once you know what category of Special Monthly Compensation for which you qualify, you can find the exact monetary amount you’ll receive for that category on our Special Monthly Compensation Rates page.

 Before we discuss the different categories and conditions that qualify for Special Monthly Compensation, here are a few important definitions:

-• Aid and attendance means that the condition is so severe that it requires regular (not necessarily constant) supervision by another person.
+- Aid and attendance means that the condition is so severe that it requires regular (not necessarily constant) supervision by another person.
 This person could be a family member, home nurse, or nursing home facility.
 Hospitalization does NOT qualify as aid and attendance.
-If a condition qualifies for aid and attendance, it is not rated at all on the VASRD, but is rated entirely on the Aid and Attendance section below.
+See the Aid and Attendance section for more information.

-• Permanently bedridden means that the condition is so severe that the individual cannot get out of bed.
+- Permanently bedridden means that the condition is so severe that the individual cannot get out of bed.
 This does not include periods of bed rest prescribed by a physician since the individual could still actually get out of bed.
-If an individual is permanently bedridden, then they qualify for rating as Aid and Attendance, but unlike Aid and Attendance, the rating continues even if they are hospitalized.

 Return to Top